Here we are again Retro Gamers!

 In addition to that, the new integrated “Save” feature allows you to drop out of any game and resume right where you left off.
 There is no reason to even save in-game any longer.
 This is a massive boost for anyone who only has a few minutes to play.

-Nintendo has also included a nifty “Rewind” function that will allow you to skip back 45 seconds and resume from that spot (just like the Rewind ability in Prince of Persia: The Sands of Time, lol).
+Nintendo has also included a nifty “Rewind” function that will allow you to skip back 45 seconds and resume from that spot (just about the Rewind ability in Prince of Persia: The Sands of Time, lol).

 Seriously, it is a great feature for when you get to a tricky spot in any game.
 If only it had been available 20 years ago…